smolemaru/GithubFidMfers/NEXT_STEPS.md

 ### 1. Database Setup (Neon PostgreSQL)

 **You already have:**
-- Neon connection string: `postgresql://neondb_owner:npg_mgcC8SVXZJY7@ep-summer-mouse-ahzr449z-pooler.c-3.us-east-1.aws.neon.tech/neondb?sslmode=require`
+- Neon connection string: Get from your Neon dashboard

 **Steps:**
 1. Go to Vercel Dashboard → Your Project → Settings → Environment Variables